-In experiments spanning diverse language and multimodal video tasks (ACL-ARC, ChemProt, TVQA, Social-IQ), we find that \textsc{Difference-Masking} outperforms strong baselines, validating our hypothesis that \textit{masking based on what is unique} about a domain or task provides stronger representation learning transfer than the alternative.
-We provide intuition to explain the strong performance of \textsc{Difference-Masking}, along with extensive analyses and ablations to better understand the performance of our method.
-Code is available at \url{https://github.com/abwilf/Difference-Masking}.
+In experiments spanning four diverse language-only and multimodal video datasets (ACL-ARC, ChemProt, TVQA, and Social-IQ), we find that \textsc{Difference-Masking} outperforms strong baselines, supporting our hypothesis that \textit{masking based on what is different} about a task provides strong representation for continued pretraining.
+We provide intuitions to explain the strong performance of \textsc{Difference-Masking}, along with extensive analyses and ablations to better understand the performance of our method.
+Our code is \href{https://github.com/abwilf/Difference-Masking}{publicly available}.